wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-churn-model/includes/create-storage-upload-data.md

 In this exercise, you'll create a storage account and a container.
-Further, you'll upload the sample data input files (stored in MS learn repository for this exercise) that will be used to generate data insights for the customer using the retail churn model
+Further, you'll upload the sample data input files (stored in MS learn repository for this exercise) that will be used to generate data insights for the customer using the retail churn model.

 ## Task 1: Create storage account